 - 1. Refer all safeguarding cases, including Early Help, to the Integrated Front Door (IFD) and to the Police if a crime may have been committed. - 2.
-Identify any safeguarding issues relating to individual children, especially ongoing enquiries under section 47 of the Children Act 1989. - 3.
+Identify any safeguarding issues relating to individual children and inform the Head Teacher, especially ongoing enquiries under section 47 of the Children Act 1989. - 3.
 Act as a source of support, advice and expertise to staff members on matters of child protection and safeguarding, including Contextual Safeguarding. - 4.
 Escalate inter-agency concerns and disagreements about a child's wellbeing.